santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 ![](docs/Images/Pasted%20image%2020231028111536.png)

-- The two lines were generated based on the context and theme of the original poem.
+The two lines were generated based on the context and theme of the original poem.
 They offer a contrasting resolution that emphasises discovery and the celebration of diversity.
 The production of these lines is influenced by the model's understanding of poetic structure and its ability to continue a narrative in a complementary manner.

+This capability stems from LLMs' proficiency in predicting the next most likely word by analysing vast amounts of text data.
+Given a series of words, the model references the patterns it's learned to produce a coherent continuation.
+While it doesn't truly "understand" like humans, it mimics understanding by leveraging these patterns in context.

+This scenario is intriguing as it beckons us to question the essence of understanding itself.
+Can the billions or trillions of parameters used by such a model, drawing upon myriad patterns and data, be equated to a human brain forming conclusions based on understanding and personal experiences?
 ### Question 3 (5 marks)

 ```